disclosure: we were offered accommodation and meals in exchange for an honest review

-The selection of miniature cakes were the perfect size to balance our Afternoon Tea, the lemon meringue being my particular favourite.
-My 7-year-old Monkey got to try a macaron for the first time, which got his seal of approval too.
+The selection of miniature cakes was the perfect size to balance our Afternoon Tea, the lemon meringue being my particular favourite.
+My 7-year-old son got to try a macaron for the first time, which got his seal of approval too.

 Dinner was served in The Baron’s Hall with its panelled walls and gallery.
-We’d opted for a 7pm dinner as Monkey is normally getting ready for bed by that time.
+We’d opted for a 7 pm dinner as my son is normally getting ready for bed by that time.

 I’m also conscious that other diners might not welcome the dulcet tones of my young son amusing us whilst they are trying to enjoy a quiet meal!

 I have a rather fussy son when it comes to food.
 I live for the day he eats anything on the menu, but that’s clearly not happening aged 7.
-Thankfully The Manor Country House Hotel are used to dealing with children and have a kiddie friendly menu which includes vegetarian options as well as the Table d’hôte menu for the adults.
+Thankfully The Manor Country House Hotel are used to dealing with children and has a kiddie-friendly menu which includes vegetarian options as well as the Table d’hôte menu for the adults.

 All went very quiet when each of my son’s course options arrived so I took it that he enjoyed them, he even tried the rocket!

 Daddy P is rather predictable with his meal choices, so it came as no surprise that he opted for the Broccoli soup with Flaked Almonds and Truffle Oil, with a main of 10oz rib-eye steak, with grilled tomato and mushroom, espargado and hand-cut chips (my out of focus photo really doesn’t do the dish justice), followed by an Iced Apple Parfait with carrot sorbet, yoghurt crumbs and an apple crisp.

 I was reliably informed that all three dishes were full of flavour and got full marks.
 Fancy not sharing a bit of that pudding with his wife!